jjlyon/yfitops-client/README.md

    Electron pointed at the assets under `dist-electron/` so you can validate the packaged desktop window locally.

 This workflow launches a desktop window that displays a discovery-focused interface styled with Spotify-inspired colors.
 If Spotify credentials are present, the UI will prompt for login and, once authenticated, unlock global search.
-The window is configured to open the Chromium devtools automatically while running in development mode to assist with future feature work.
+The renderer now uses Vue single-file components, so state changes propagate reactively while the Chromium devtools remain available during development for deeper inspection.

 ### Global Search